nirajp82/Ansible/02_03_RegisterVariable.md

 The Ansible variable precedence is as follows:

 1. **Task variables:** Variables defined in the current task.
+(Highest precedence.)
 2. **Block variables:** Variables defined in the current block.
 3. **Role variables:** Variables defined in the role that is being executed.
 4. **Play variables:** Variables defined in the playbook.
 5. **Host variables:** Variables defined for the current host in the inventory.
 6. **Facts:** Facts gathered from the current host.
 7. **Global variables:** Variables defined in the Ansible configuration file, environment variables, and command line arguments.
+(Lowest)

    Task variables have the highest precedence, followed by block variables, role variables, play variables, host variables, facts, and global variables.